casid/jte/README.md

 ## TLDR

 jte is a lot of fun to work with!
-Have a look how it feels like in IntelliJ with the <a href="https://plugins.jetbrains.com/plugin/14521-jte">jte plugin</a> installed:
+This is IntelliJ with the <a href="https://plugins.jetbrains.com/plugin/14521-jte">jte plugin</a> installed:

 <img alt="jte in IntelliJ" src="jte-intellij.gif" width="696" />